leobudima/elogii-blog/content/proof-of-delivery-definitive-guide.md

 Add to that **the cloud storage** and **24/7 availability**, and you have a system in place that can achieve peak efficiency.

-### #2 Better Comunication with Customers
+### #2 Better Communication with Customers

-With less time spent filling out forms, **drivers can dedicate more time during drop off to the people that matter - your customers**.
+With less time spent filling out forms, **drivers can dedicate more time during drop-off to the people that matter - your customers**.

 With more time on their hands, delivery agents can **build relationships with customers**.